U.S. rejects China's claims in S. China Sea, adding to tensions | Law-Order

 China routinely outlines the scope of its claims in the South China Sea with reference to a so-called nine-dash line on its maps that encompasses about nine-tenths of the 3.5-million-square-kilometer waters.
 "This is basically the first time we have called it illegitimate," Chris Johnson, an analyst with the Center for Strategic and International Studies, said of Pompeo's statement.

-"It's fine to put out a statement, but what are you going to do about it?"
+"It's fine to put out a statement, but what you going to do about it?"

 ALSO READ